 I wonder if English readers will know what a Whoosh ice cream is?
 I certainly can’t find out from my Internet research, though I thought it might be an abbreviation of the Whoosh!
 Cecil flavour.
 Apparently that is chocolate ice cream with salted caramel and cashews, but I doubt that’s what’s intended here because when the pigs finally get their whooshes they’re holding a rainbow coloured ice block type of thing.

 (I believe the Whoosh!
 Cecil is American anyway, but even in 1977, English children were very much influenced by American culture.
 We see that in the second scene in fact, where all the brothers and sisters are playing cowboys and Indians.)

 Apparent Utopia of Garth Pig and the Ice Cream Lady

-This is an apparent utopia, in which everything looks homely and safe but in fact a child can be abducted by a stranger at any time.
+This is an snail under the leaf setting, in which everything looks homely and safe but in fact a child can be abducted by a stranger at any time.
 Fairytale worlds have always had the function of scaring children about strangers, and neglecting the cover the more sobering fact that adults most likely to hurt you are those you love and trust.